Charamba/MASViT/README.md

 ```

 ## Usage
+Below is a demonstration of how to train and test MASViT, as well as how to generate and visualize the score maps.

+**NOTE**: To execute the following training and testing examples, ensure that you have downloaded the necessary datasets and saved them in the **data** folder.

 ### Training
 For training, uses the ***train_model.py***.
 This executable script trains the MASViT model using GTSRB Train samples and validates with GTSRB Test samples.